ynqa/sig/README.md

   - *sig* allows users to interactively search through (streaming) data, updating results in real-time.
 - Archived mode
-  - In Archived mode, since there is no seeking capability for streaming data received through a pipe, it is not possible to search backwards without exiting the process.
+  - In archived mode, since there is no seeking capability for streaming data received through a pipe, it is not possible to search backwards without exiting the process.
     Therefore, in *sig*, the latest N entries of streaming data are saved,